I. A. Richards

 Ivor Armstrong Richards CH (26 February 1893 – 7 September 1979), known as I. A. Richards, was an English educator, literary critic, poet, and rhetorician.
-His work contributed to the foundations of the New Criticism, a formalist movement in literary theory which emphasized the close reading of a literary text, especially poetry, in an effort to discover how a work of literature functions as a self-contained and self-referential æsthetic object.
+His work contributed to the foundations of New Criticism, a formalist movement in literary theory which emphasized the close reading of a literary text, especially poetry, in an effort to discover how a work of literature functions as a self-contained and self-referential æsthetic object.

-Richards' intellectual contributions to the establishment of the literary methodology of the New Criticism are presented in the books The Meaning of Meaning: A Study of the Influence of Language upon Thought and of the Science of Symbolism (1923), by C. K. Ogden and I. A. Richards, Principles of Literary Criticism (1924), Practical Criticism (1929), and The Philosophy of Rhetoric (1936).
+Richards' intellectual contributions to the establishment of the literary methodology of New Criticism are presented in the books The Meaning of Meaning: A Study of the Influence of Language upon Thought and of the Science of Symbolism (1923), by C. K. Ogden and I. A. Richards, Principles of Literary Criticism (1924), Practical Criticism (1929), and The Philosophy of Rhetoric (1936).

 Biography

 Richards was born in Sandbach.
 He was educated at Clifton College and Magdalene College, Cambridge, where his intellectual talents were developed by the scholar Charles Hicksonn 'Cabby' Spence.
 He began his career without formal training in literature; he studied philosophy (the "moral sciences") at Cambridge University, from which derived his assertions that, in the 20th century, literary study cannot and should not be undertaken as a specialisation, in and of itself, but studied alongside a cognate field, such as philosophy, psychology or rhetoric.
 His early teaching appointments were as adjunct faculty: at Cambridge, Magdalene College would not pay a salary for Richards to teach the new, and untested, academic field of English literature.
-Instead, like an old-style instructor, he collected weekly tuition directly from the students, as they entered the classroom.
+Instead, like an old-style instructor, he collected weekly tuition directly from the students as they entered the classroom.

-In 1926, Richards married Dorothy Pilley whom he had met on a mountain climbing holiday in Wales.
+Richards was appointed a college lecturer in English and moral sciences at Magdalene in 1922.
+Four years later, when the Faculty of English at Cambridge was formally established, he was awarded a permanent post as a university lecturer.
+In the 1929–30 biennium, as a visiting professor, he taught Basic English and Poetry at Tsinghua University, Beijing.
+In the 1936–38 triennium, he was the director of the Orthological Institute of China.
+Eventually tiring of academic life at Cambridge, in 1939 he accepted an offer to teach in the school of education at Harvard University.
+Appointed a professor in 1944, he remained there until his retirement in 1963.
+In 1974, he returned to Cambridge, having retained his fellowship at Magdalene, and lived in Wentworth House in the grounds of the college until his death five years later.

-In the 1929–30 biennium, as a visiting professor, Richards taught Basic English and Poetry at Tsinghua University, Beijing.
-In the 1936–38 triennium, Richards was the director of the Orthological Institute of China.
-He died in Cambridge.
+In 1926, Richards married Dorothy Pilley, whom he had met on a mountain climbing holiday in Wales.
+She died in 1986.
+Pilley's book recounts many of the climbs they did together in the 1920s and 1930s, including their celebrated 1928 first ascent of the north, north west ridge of the Dent Blanche in the Swiss Alps.